Skip to main content

 Depending on the facts of your case and your individual circumstances, there may be additional restrictions.

-Tax law is an incredibly frustrating area of the legal system, and if you're up against the IRS, you should be aware of your due process rights before you get caught up in tax litigation or end up having your bank account frozen or seized by the IRS.
-An experienced tax attorney can directly negotiate on your behalf with the IRS or represent you in the U.S. tax court system if you're in a position to have to sue or defend against the IRS.
+Tax law is an incredibly frustrating area of the legal system.
+If you’re up against the IRS, you should be aware of your due process rights before you get caught up in tax litigation or have your bank account frozen or seized by the IRS.
+An experienced tax attorney can directly negotiate on your behalf with the IRS or represent you in the U.S. tax court system if you’re in a position to have to sue or defend against the IRS.

-Even if you've already lost against the IRS in the U.S. Court of Federal Claims or U.S. District Court, a tax lawyer may be able to get your case in front of the U.S. Court of Appeals so that another judge can look at it and ensure that you weren't deprived of your rights.
-When all else fails, a good legal advocate can also help you get the best payment plan with the IRS even in more difficult circumstances where you can't get out of a tax assessment.
+Even if you’ve already lost against the IRS in the U.S. Court of Federal Claims or U.S. District Court, a tax lawyer may be able to get your case in front of the U.S. Court of Appeals so that another judge can look at it and ensure that you weren’t deprived of your rights.
+A good legal advocate can also help you get the best payment plan with the IRS, even in more difficult circumstances where you can’t get out of a tax assessment.

 Was this helpful?